WGSExtract/WGSExtract.github.io/README.md

 # WGS Extract
 is a desktop tool for verifying, analyzing and manipulating your **Personal 30x [WGS](https://h600.org/wiki/WGS) test** result.
 It can also be used with any human genome based [BAM or CRAM](https://h600.org/wiki/Sequencing+File+Formats) file including [WES](https://h600.org/wiki/WES) test results.

-**WGS Extract** **User Manual**: [v4 Alpha](https://get.wgse.io/WGSExtract_v4_User_Manual) (Google Doc)
+**WGS Extract** **User Manual**: [v4 User Manual](https://get.wgse.io/WGSExtract_v4_User_Manual) (Google Doc)

 __Latest Releases__ you can install on the [supported platforms](#supported-platforms) are:
 * **[BETA v4 Installer](https://get.wgse.io/WGSExtract-Beta_latest_installer.zip)**
 * **[ALPHA v4 Installer](https://get.wgse.io/WGSExtract-Alpha_latest_installer.zip)**
 * **[Dev(eloper) v4+ Installer](https://get.wgse.io/WGSExtract-Dev_latest_installer.zip)**
->NOTE: If your release states it is v44 from December 2022 or January 2023, then the microarray generator for Build 38 files (Nebula default) will not work properly (nor report an error).
-Rerun your installer to get the latest release dated February 2023 or later.
-This only affected people doing a Beta or Alpha install between 25 June and 9 July 2023 and who are trying to process build 38 BAMs/CRAMs (the Nebula default deliverable).

 These are just the installer scripts.
 You need to download, unpack and run the installer for your OS.
-See the **Installation Section** in the [v4 Alpha](https://get.wgse.io/WGSExtract_v4_User_Manual) manual for more details about how to install on your platform.
+See the **Installation Section** in the [user manual](https://get.wgse.io/WGSExtract_v4_User_Manual) for details about installing on your platform.
 See the **v4 Release Notes** in the installation directory for more information about the updates in the current release.
-The initial program installation is just under 1GB but can grow in size as more reference genomes are loaded into the library.
-This program size is miniscule compared to the 50+ GB BAM files it operates on.

 >As of the 31 July 2022 release, the **WGS Extract** program will now update itself when you run the installer again.
 Not just updating the environment the tool depends on.
+As of the November 2022 release, the program is broken up into four packages.
+Making it easier to do patch releases without reinstalling the whole system.

+>NOTE: If your release states it is v44 from December 2022 or January 2023, then the microarray generator for Build 38 files (Nebula default) will not work properly (nor report an error).
+Rerun your installer to get the latest release dated February 2023 or later.
+This only affected people doing a Beta or Alpha install between 25 June and 9 July 2023 and who are trying to process build 38 BAMs/CRAMs (the Nebula default deliverable).

+>NOTE: When re-running the installer to update, you will see program package error "44.2: syntax error: invalid arithmetic operator" when checking for the latest program package.
+No worry.
+When we next update the installer package, it will fix the error and allow the program package to update.
+We will not update the program package before the installer is fixed.

 This tool is geared toward the needs of [genetic genealogy](https://h600.org/wiki/Genetic+Genealogy) and [Ancient DNA](https://h600.org/wiki/Deep+Ancestry) (aDNA) studies but may be helpful for those looking into health-releated uses of [WGS](https://h600.org/wiki/WGS) tests.
 The **personal, sub-$500, Direct-to-Consumer (DTC), 30x Whole Genome Sequence ([WGS](https://h600.org/wiki/WGS)) tests** are delivered with basic data files and reports.
 This tool serves to bridge the gap between the [WGS data files](https://h600.org/wiki/Sequencing+File+Formats) delivered and the present day [genetic genealogy community tools](https://h600.org/wiki/Third+Party+Analysis+Tools).
 Many health analysis sites accept the microarray and VCF files generated from your WGS test by this tool.